jsr-io/jsr/frontend/docs/why.md

 [natively support TypeScript](/docs/using-packages#native-jsr-imports) can use these files directly.

-For other environments (like Node) that lack native TypeScript support, JSR will transpile your source code to JavaScript, and distribute your modules with `.d.ts` files to support TypeScript tooling for Node projects.
+For other environments (like Node.js) that lack native TypeScript support, JSR will transpile your source code to JavaScript, and distribute your modules with `.d.ts` files to support TypeScript tooling for Node.js projects.
 No additional configuration or build steps are required on the side of module authors.

 JSR will also generate reference documentation for your packages from TypeScript